Goxore/gxrfetch/README.md

 `~/.config/gxrfetch/config` - right part of the fetch, where modules are located `~/.config/gxrfetch/ascii` - left part of the fetch, where ascii art is located

-all spaces and tabs in both files affect how final result looks.
+all spaces and tabs in both files affect how the final result looks.
 I suggest leaving a couple of extra spaces before every line in `config` file, and check line endings in `ascii` file, so you don't get unexpected results.